heyjva/support/content/src/yellow/about-the-device/about-firmware-options.md

 ### Zigbee firmware

 This is the firmware that runs a Zigbee network.
 It is preinstalled on Connect ZBT-1 and Yellow.
 Bundled in the Silicon Labs Flasher add-on.
 In case you have installed one of the other two options at some point, this add-on allows you to re-install the Zigbee firmware.
 Note that the add-on is only used to flash the firmware.
-It is never used during operation: ZHA communicates with the Zigbee firmware directly.
+It is never used during operation: Zigbee Home Automation (ZHA) communicates with the Zigbee firmware directly.
 Other terms you may have seen to designate this firmware: EmberZNet firmware, EZSP firmware, Zigbee EZSP.

 ### Thread firmware